jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

 Effective bandwidth is defined as the amount of **data** used by the core per second.
-For example, when the core executes an `lw` instruction, it uses 4 bytes (32 bits) of data in that cycle.
+For example, when the core executes an `ld` instruction, it uses 8 bytes (64 bits) of data in that cycle.

 **Note:** The unit can be bytes/second, or a multiple of bytes/second, such as KiB/second and MiB/second.

+**Note:** Instructions are not counted as data.

+**Hint:** Even though [a store instruction results in a memory read request and a memory write request](#the-contract-between-the-core-and-the-memory-interface) the number of processed elements is still one element per store instruction.
+However, the number of cache accesses per each store instruction is two.
+Therefore, the cache stats are not reliable for calcuting the efficient memory bandwidth without further analysis.

+**Hint:** The number of data elements can be derived from the assembly code or the C code depicted in Figure 2.
+The vast majority of memory accesses of the benchmarks are produced by the loops in Figure 2, so you can ignore the memory accesses outside these loops.

 ### Question 4 (15 points)